oeggy03/tp/docs/DeveloperGuide.md

        of the company in the List of Companies may be updated to reflect the newly added internship.

     3. Test case: `add i 2 n/Software Engineer Intern d/Work on software development projects s/15-15-2024 14:00`<br>
        Expected: No internship is added.
-Error message is shown in the status message, indicating that the scheduled interview time is invalid.
+Error message is shown in the Command Result Box, indicating that the scheduled interview time is invalid.
+Note that if the scheduled interview time is in the past, the internship will still be added.
+If the internship start date is set between the 29th and 31st in months with fewer than 31 days, the internship will be registered, but the start date will be automatically adjusted to the final day of that month.

     4. Other incorrect add internship commands to
        try: `add i 2 n/Software Engineer Intern d/Work on software development projects s/15-05-2024 14:00`, where `x`